msg-systems/msg-fonts/README.md

 For this, professional fonts are required which cover the following four major use cases:

+- *Edge*: For caption and discreet text. (all regular use)
-- *Text*: For regular body and headline text. (all regular use)
+- *Text*: For regular body text. (all regular use)
-- *Signal*: For signal and call-out text. (all regular use)
+- *Head*: For header and call-out text. (all regular use)
+- *Note*: For scripted and annotated text only. (exceptional and very spare use only)
 - *Code*: For mono-spaced and source-code text only. (exceptional and very spare use only)
-- *Note*: For scripted and annotated text only. (exceptional and very spare use only)
+- *Deco*: For stand-alone quotes and decorative text only. (exceptional and very spare use only)

 Solution
 --------